MicrosoftDocs/azure-ai-docs/articles/ai-studio/quickstarts/get-started-code.md

     The get_chat_response function could be easily added as a route to a FastAPI or Flask app to enable calling this function from a front-end web application.

 1. Now simulate passing information from a frontend application to this function.
-Add the following code to the end of your **chat.py** file:
+Add the following code to the end of your **chat.py** file.
+Feel free to play with the message and add your own name.

 ```python
 response = get_chat_response(